Credal Bayesian Deep Learning: Background and Preliminaries

 In line with the recent survey on BNNs by \cite{jospin}, Bayes' theorem can be stated as $ P(H\mid D)=[P(D\mid H)P(H)]/P(D)=P(D,H)/\int P(D,H^\prime)\text{d}H^\prime$, where $H$ is a hypothesis about which the agent holds some prior beliefs, and $D$ is the data the agent uses to update their initial opinion.
 Probability distribution $P(D\mid H)$ represents how likely it is to observe data $D$ if hypothesis $H$ were to be true, and is called \textit{likelihood}, while probability distribution $P(H)$ represents the agent's initial opinion around the plausibility of hypothesis $H$, and is called \textit{prior}.
 The \textit{evidence} available is encoded in $P(D)=\int P(D,H^\prime)\text{d}H^\prime$, while \textit{posterior} probability $P(H\mid D)$ represents the agent's updated opinion.
 Using Bayes' theorem to train a predictor can be understood as learning from data $D$: the Bayesian paradigm offers an established way of quantifying uncertainty in deep learning models.

-BNNs are stochastic artificial neural networks (ANNs) trained using a Bayesian approach \cite{goan,jospin,lampi,titte,wang2}.
+BNNs are stochastic artificial neural networks (ANNs) trained using a Bayesian approach \cite{concentr,goan,jospin,lampi,titte,wang2}.
 The goal of ANNs is to represent an arbitrary function $y=\Phi(x)$.
 Let $\theta$ represent the parameters of the network, and call $\Theta$ the space $\theta$ belongs to.
 Stochastic neural networks are a type of ANN built by introducing stochastic components to the network.
 This is achieved by giving the network either a stochastic activation or stochastic weights to simulate multiple possible models with their associated probability distribution.
 This can be summarized as $\theta \sim p(\theta)$, $y=\Phi_\theta(x)+\varepsilon$, where $\Phi$ depends on $\theta$ to highlight the stochastic nature of the neural network, $p$ is the density of a probability measure $P$ on $\Theta$,\footnote{We can write $p$ as the Radon-Nikodym derivative of $P$ with respect to some $\sigma$-finite dominating measure $\mu$, that is, $p=\text{d}P/\text{d}\mu$.} and $\varepsilon$ represents random noise to account for the fact that function $\Phi_\theta$ is just an approximation.
+The connection between the BNN notation and the general one of the Bayes' theorem is explained in the next two paragraphs.